Smog and Emissions Testing in Washington

 Where to Perform an Emissions Check in Washington

 Washington smog check procedures are handled at any Applus Test Station.
 Other additional businesses are authorized to perform emissions testing in WA, such as certain auto repair shops located in King and Pierce counties.
+To find the emission test stations closest to you, you can contact your local DMV.

 Failing a Washington Smog and Emissions Test